qualisys/paf-resources/Documentation/Project Automation Framework Manual.md

 It has the following properties:
 -  **Program display name**: Required.
 The name to be displayed in the directories tab in project options where the user will have to locate the external executable.
 NB: Because this path varies between computers rather than between projects, it is not stored in the project, but in computer-global settings file.
 Several analyses in different projects may share the same Program display name and QTM will automatically use the same executable path for all of them.
 - **Export session**: Optional.
 If present, the metadata of the session, all its ancestors and the measurements are exported into a file called session.xml.
 - **Export measurements**: Optional.
-A single string or an array containing any combination of the following values: “TSV”, “C3D”, “MAT”.
+A single string or an array containing any combination of the following values: `TSV`, `C3D`, `MAT`, `json`.
 Will make QTM export all the selected measurements to the corresponding formats before running the external program.
 Use “xml settings” to export a file with measurement settings (e.g. capture start time and analog channel names).
-The file will be named [file name].settings.xml.
+The file will be named [filename].settings.xml.
+Json will be created with current  project json export settings.
 - **Template files**: Optional.
 A single string or an array containing names of files in the template directory.
 Each file will be run through the PHP engine and the result written to a file with the same name in the session directory.
 Standard Windows wildcards are supported, but note that if the asterisk is used to match a part of the filename, the pattern must be enclosed in single quotation marks to make sure it is not parsed as a YAML alias.
 - **Working directory**: Optional.
 The working directory set when the program is launched.
 Defaults to the session directory.
 - **Arguments**: Optional.
 An array of arguments to be sent to the program being started.
 Each argument will be subject to pattern expansion and if the result contains spaces, it will be enclosed in double quotation marks when the command line is built.